hpssjellis/my-examples-of-memory-brain/counsciousness01.md

 - Compare your framework to quantum measurement theory
 - Explore biological implications (nervous system, evolution, cognition) Just tell me which direction you want to explore next.

+lets talk more about a folding spherical surface that can have it's vibration set by some kind of controllable oscillator.
+How would that be possible and what sensors might be able to detect any interesting data